pulumi/docs/content/docs/using-pulumi/debugging/_index.md

 Because Pulumi uses general purpose programming languages to provision cloud resources, you can take advantage of native debugging tools to troubleshoot your infrastructure definitions.

+Note that you can't directly F5-launch your Pulumi program from your IDE.
+Instead, you run the Pulumi CLI that will launch your program via its language runtime in a separate process, and then you attach to that process from your IDE.
+See [How Pulumi works](/docs/concepts/how-pulumi-works/) to learn more about Pulumi execution mode.

 The tools differ depending on the language you are using, but the process stays similar:

-1. Start with an existing Pulumi project, that contains `Pulumi.yaml` and your program.
+1. Start with an existing Pulumi project that contains `Pulumi.yaml` and your program.
 2. For some languages, you'll have to temporarily modify your program to pause until a debugger is attached.
-3. Set a breakpoint in your program.
+3. Open your IDE and set a breakpoint in your program.
-4. Run `pulumi up` or `pulumi preview` from a command line.
+4. Run `pulumi up` from a command line.
+Note that `pulumi up` runs your program twice: once for preview, and once for update, and both will trigger the debugger.
+Use `pulumi preview` or `pulumi up --skip-preview` to pick one of the two modes.
 5. Wait until `pulumi` is paused waiting for a debugger to attach.
 6. Attach the debugger to a running process of your language runtime.
 7. Step through the program to find the problem.